algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 #### Description

-For this project we were asked to use the software DOSBox [^5] which is a simulator of a MS-DOS environment.As well as DOSBox, NASM [^7] will also be required for the project.
+For this project we were asked to use the software DOSBOX [^4] which is a simulator of the MS-DOS environment.
+In addition to DOSbox, NASM [^5] was part of the initial requirement.

 #### Acceptance Criteria

-- Each system will have to use this software to launch the final product.
+- The final product must run on this software in order for it to be valid.
-- The DOSBox emulator will be integrated into an installer, which will be supplied when the final product will be launched.
+- The DOSbox emulator will have to integrated into an installer which will ease the download of the final product.

 ### 2. Pac-Man